-Option Description Name The name you will use to refer to this Virtual Reception, for example "Lync / Skype for Business IVR gateway".
-Theme Optionally, you may want to assign a specific theme to this Virtual Reception to brand it as the gateway to Lync/SfB conferences, for example by customizing the voice prompts.
-Lync / Skype for Business server Select the Lync/SfB server that you want to use to resolve the Lync/SfB Conference ID, for example eulyncpool .
-Lync / Skype for Business meeting You can optionally specify the system location that will perform the Lync/SfB Conference ID lookup on the Lync/SfB server.
-If a location is not selected, the IVR ingress node will perform the lookup. lookup location This can assist in scenarios where an external device connects to a Virtual Reception via a Conferencing Node in the DMZ and that node is not trusted by the Lync/SfB FEP.
-This allows you to nominate the location (in which the Conferencing Nodes are trusted by Lync/SfB) to perform the lookup.
-Alias Enter the alias that users will dial to use this Lync/SfB gateway Virtual Reception, for example sfb.lobby@example.com.
+Option Description Name The name you will use to refer to this Virtual Reception, for example "Skype for Business / Lync IVR gateway".
+Theme Optionally, you may want to assign a specific theme to this Virtual Reception to brand it as the gateway to SfB/Lync conferences, for example by customizing the voice prompts.
+Lync / Skype for Business server Select the SfB/Lync server that you want to use to resolve the SfB/Lync Conference ID, for example $fepooleu$.
+Lync / Skype for Business meeting lookup location You can optionally specify the system location that will perform the SfB/Lync Conference ID lookup on the SfB/Lync server.
+If a location is not selected, the IVR ingress node will perform the lookup.
+This can assist in scenarios where an external device connects to a Virtual Reception via a Conferencing Node in the DMZ and that node is not trusted by the SfB/Lync FEP.
+This allows you to nominate the location (in which the Conferencing Nodes are trusted by SfB/Lync) to perform the lookup.
+Alias Enter the alias that users will dial to use this SfB/Lync gateway Virtual Reception, for example sfb.lobby@example.com.